magento/devdocs/guides/v2.2/javascript-dev-guide/widgets/widget_dropdown.md

 ### `activeClass`   {#d_activeClass}

-The CSS class that reflects the current state of the dropdown widget.
-Given class is added to the element widget was initialized when the dropdown menu should be visible.
+Given class is added to the widget element when the menu is visible.

 **Type**: String